 If it’s not sales, then show whatever metric your performance is typically measured by.
 Present a clear, win-win roadmap that gets you AND the company exactly what they want.

-Approach with the entire conversation with tact, grace, and humility, show that you have the company’s best interests in mind, and you can’t go wrong.
+When you do approach your boss, approach the conversation with tact, grace, and humility.
+Show that you have the company’s best interests in mind and you can’t go wrong.
 Give it a shot.

 2 — Start a Side Hustle (BETTER)